adila19/NielsenSports/README.md

 It's a Maven project and all the libraries necessary to run the project are in the POM xml.
 I used Cucumber as BDD and Selenium for automation of the UI.
 The scripting language I used is Java.

+The tests are running using Junit and also it is used for assertions.

+For reporting purposes I use Maven Cucumber plugin